Fitchburg, MA Personal Injury Lawyer

 Economic damages are often the easiest to determine because they usually have a bill or receipt to help calculate them.
 The cost of hospital stays and other medical treatment is often awarded as economic damages in a personal injury lawsuit.

 Lost potential income can also be awarded as economic damages.
-For example, if you are a demolition worker and are injured in such a way that you can no longer operate heavy machinery to do your job, that lost income could be awarded to you by the court.
+For example, if you are a demolition worker and are injured so that you can no longer operate heavy machinery to do your job, that lost income could be awarded to you by the court.

 Non-economic damages are more abstract.
 What non-economic damages are worth is usually up for debate, so it is in your best interest to prove you are owed them and their amount in court.
 It is tough to assign a dollar amount to pain from a physical injury or a lost loved one, so the court decides that amount on a case-by-case basis.
 A common way to calculate non-economic damages is to use a multiple of the economic damages you are owed.
 For example, if you are asking for $3,000 in damages for medical expenses, you might ask for three times that amount – $9,000 – in non-economic damages.